KineticPreProcessor/KPP/docs/source/getting_started/02_running_kpp_sample_mech.rst

 of the equations in an  :ref:`equations` section.
 The chemical kinetic mechanism is specified in the KPP language (cf. :ref:`bnf-description`).
-Each reaction is described as “the sum of reactants equals the sum of products” and is followed by its rate coefficient. is the normalized sunlight intensity (:code:`SUN`), equal to one at noon and zero at night.
+Each reaction is described as “the sum of reactants equals the sum of products” and is followed by its rate coefficient. :code:`SUN` is the normalized sunlight intensity, equal to one at noon and zero at night.
 Reaction tags, e.g. :code:`<R1>`, are optional.